SkoolNotes/Taproot/2020ENG201/KBENG201GradedDiscussionPrep.md

 The leader's job is to "moderate" the two others; others, DO NOT ADVANCE THE ARGUMENT.
 Let the leader do it.

+Bounce off ideas, and repeat/reply/clarify/ask questions.
+Feel free to bud in.

 ### Ryan's Opening — Marlow's Perspective brings Darkness 1-5
 * Initially, Ryan believes that it is difficult to see beyond Marlow's perspective